Shuboy742/Chat-Assistant/README.md

 Easily customizable for different models or tasks

 Setup Instructions

-1. Clone or Download the Project
+1. Clone or Download the Project.

 Place your promptui.py file in a folder.

-2. Create and Activate a Virtual Environment (Recommended) python3 -m venv venv source venv/bin/activate
+2. Create and Activate a Virtual Environment (Recommended)

+python3 -m venv venv

+source venv/bin/activate

 3. Install Required Packages